jhu-dvrk/dvrk-readthedocs/docs/pages/references/acronyms.rst

 **X**
   Similar to Si but with Xi patient side arms.

+**5**
+  Latest generation, new surgeon console and patient cart based on Xi systems.
+The da Vinci 5 also introduce instruments with force sensing to provide haptic feedback to the operator.

 **PSM**
   Patient Side Manipulator, 2 to 3 on a full da Vinci system.
 Mechanically identical, they're called PSM1, PSM2, PSM3.